Arttu Hoskonen: Cracovia

 On 23 January 2023, Hoskonen joined Polish Ekstraklasa club Cracovia on a two-and-a-half-year contract, for an undisclosed fee, rumoured to be €250,000.
 He debuted in Ekstraklasa on 17 February 2023, in a win against Stal Mielec.
 In the next game on 25 February 2023, Hoskonen scored his first goal in the league, in a 2–1 home loss against Piast Gliwice.

 In mid-May 2025, it was announced that Hoskonen would leave Cracovia after the 2024–25 season.

 Stockport County

 On 21 July 2025, Hoskonen signed for EFL League One club Stockport County, becoming the fourth Finnish player to play for the club, after Shefki Kuqi, Jarkko Wiss and Petri Helin.
+He missed the entire 2025–26 season through injury.
+He left the club by mutual consent on 31 August 2026, having made one cup appearance for the club.

+Lyngby BK

+On 7 September 2026, Hoskonen signed with Danish Superliga side Lyngby.

 International career

 Hoskonen made his international debut with Finland senior national team on 17 November 2022, in a friendly match against North Macedonia.
 He scored his first goal for the national team on 13 October 2024, in a UEFA Nations League B match against England at the Helsinki Olympic Stadium.